csoleimani/puppet-filebeat/README.md

 Installs and configures filebeat.

 **Parameters within `filebeat`**
-- `major_version`: [String] The major version of filebeat to install.
-Should be either undef, 1, or 5. (default 5 if 1 not already installed)
 - `package_ensure`: [String] The ensure parameter for the filebeat package If set to absent, prospectors and processors passed as parameters are ignored and everything managed by puppet will be removed. (default: present)